FAQ

 How is DevSwarm different from IDEs with AI or single‑vendor agent platforms?

 DevSwarm is the vendor‑neutral layer for multitask AI development.
-Run multiple assistants (cloud or local) across isolated branches, letting you can compare results and merge the best work fast.
+Run multiple assistants (cloud or local) across isolated branches, letting you compare results and merge the best work fast.

 Which code editors does DevSwarm support?